junxit/us-congress-bills-110/metadata.md

 - 2008-11-20 — Introduced in Senate
 - 2008-11-20 — Referred to the Committee on Indian Affairs. (text of measure as introduced: CR S10755)
 - 2008-11-20 — Sponsor introductory remarks on measure.
 (CR S10755-10756)
+- 2008-12-09 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text as passed Senate: CR S10836)
+- 2008-12-09 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text as passed Senate: CR S10836)
+- 2008-12-09 — Senate Committee on Indian Affairs discharged by Unanimous Consent. (consideration: CR S10836)
+- 2008-12-09 — Senate Committee on Indian Affairs discharged by Unanimous Consent.(consideration: CR S10836)